ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.robonect/README.md

 ![Number of Installations](http://iobroker.live/badges/robonect-installed.svg) ![Number of Installations](http://iobroker.live/badges/robonect-stable.svg)

 This is an ioBroker adapter for your Robonect HX enabled lawn mower.
-It has been tested with Robonect v1.1b and a Gardena R70Li.
+It has been tested with Robonect v1.1b (with ZeroConf v1.4) and a Gardena R70Li.

 ## Settings
 * It is required to enter the IP address of the Robonect module.
 In case username and password are set, they are required, too.